11 Things You May Not Know About John Lennon

 6. He was the last Beatle to learn how to drive.

-When they returned to England, John and Yoko mounted the wrecked car on a pillar at their home.
-From then on, John always used a chauffeur or driver.
+When they returned to England, Lennon and Ono mounted the wrecked car on a pillar at their home.
+From then on, Lennon always used a chauffeur or driver.

 7. He used to sleep in a coffin.